vvvar/PeakEater/README.md

 <img src="assets/screenshots/screenshot-in.png" alt="input-rms-screen" height="250"/><---><img src="assets/screenshots/screenshot-out.png" alt="output-rms-screen" height="250"/>

-See how loud signal was before and after plugin.
+See how loud the signal was before and after the plugin.

 ### Input & Output Gain

 <img src="assets/screenshots/screenshot-in-gain.png" alt="input-gain-screen" height="100"/><---><img src="assets/screenshots/screenshot-out-gain.png" alt="output-gain-screen" height="100"/>

 Adjusts gain level before and after processing.
-Input Gain is useful when you're either working with too quiet or too loud signal and Output Gain can be helpful to compensate loss of gain.
+Input Gain is useful when you're either working with too quiet or too loud a signal and Output Gain can be helpful to compensate for loss of gain.

 ### Link Input with Output